Hyperling/HealthProtocol/ebook.md

 - Wait 2-3 hours after eating to brush your teeth, otherwise the enamel is softened and can be eroded.
 For this reason I usually brush mine in the morning and not at night.
     - I do not use toothpaste but will sometimes try non-alcoholic mouthwashes.
 I have experimented with activated charcoal and other products but do not feel I need them.
 I brush simply to remove the sticky coating of restaurant oils which collect sugars when I eat my fruit meals.
-- Do not drink hot or cold liquids while eating food of the opposite temperature, can cause micro cracks which can eventually lead to and other issues.
+- Do not drink hot or cold liquids while eating food of the opposite temperature, it can cause micro cracks which can eventually lead to other issues.
 - Always floss if you think you may have something between the teeth.
-    - Flossing is something that I definitely do regularly, where brushing is more as-needed.
+    - Flossing is something that I definitely do regularly, whereas my brushing is done more as-needed.
 - Swish your mouth with water after a meal to rinse out any remaining food, but don't drink much on top of food, it can cause stomach aches.

 ## Hydration